KehaoWu/ScientistNetwork/README.md

 An idea that to illustrate social network of scientists using R  comes into my mind.
 [My Blog](http://blog.sina.com.cn/s/blog_403aa80a0102vt0j.html)

 ![alt text](ScientistNetwork.jpeg "ScientistNetwork")
-In thie picture, you could find some funny phenomenon.
-Such as, some guys whose name is very similar to Rao Y have appeared in this social network.
-I am not sure whether it come from bugs or it could reveal some facts.
+In this picture, you could find some funny phenomenons.
+Such as, some guys whose name are very similar to Rao Y have appeared in this social network.
+I am not sure whether it results from bugs or it could reveal some facts.

-- The co-author relationship maybe could tell us something about their social network.
+- The co-author relationship maybe tell us something about their social network.
 Thus, I obtained the query result from pubmed with Entrez Programming Utilities.
 More details about Entrez Programming Utilities, please [see](http://www.ncbi.nlm.nih.gov/books/NBK25501/)

 ![alt text](th-helpeutils-lrg.png "E-utilities")